 As a mostly rural state, one of the most difficult energy issues facing Vermonters is transportation.
-In Vermont, transportation accounts for 33% of the state’s total energy consumption, 40% of greenhouse gas emissions, and a large percentage of many household budgets (US Energy Information Administration, 2022).
+In Vermont, transportation accounts for 31% of the state’s total energy consumption, 40% of greenhouse gas emissions, and a large percentage of many household budgets (US Energy Information Administration, 2022).
 Vermont’s scattered, low-density development patterns can create a challenge for crafting effective, appealing and affordable solutions and alternatives to driving alone.
 But with the cost of fuel and increasing carbon emissions, finding solutions is more important than ever before.

 Transportation is essential to daily life for Vermont residents who need convenient access to work, shopping, and socializing.
 Vermont’s predominant development pattern makes this challenging, but projects that improve road networks, bicycle and pedestrian facilities, and carpooling can help residents spend less money on fuel, and reduce emissions.
 In addition, communities can make choices about where to build homes, shopping, and businesses – choices that determine whether a community will be automobile dependent or whether other choices will be available.
 There are many benefits to rethinking our approach:

-- Energy consumption and carbon emissions: Transportation accounts for nearly a third of Vermont’s energy consumption (compared to the national average of about 25%) and for about 44% of Vermont’s carbon emissions (EAN Annual Progress Report, 2021).
+- Energy consumption and carbon emissions: Transportation accounts for 31% Vermont’s energy consumption (compared to the national average of 28%) and for about 40% of Vermont’s carbon emissions (EAN Annual Progress Report, 2021).

 - Land use: Rural living, despite its many appeals, can make frequent transit service difficult, which can result in more personal vehicle use.
-According to the 2010 Census, 74% of Vermonters commute to work alone.
+According to the 2020 Census, 75% of Americans commute to work alone.
 This means increased emissions as well as fewer opportunities for active transportation with bicycling and walking.

 - Transportation affordability: Just as we talk about “affordable housing,” it is important also to consider “housing + transportation affordability.”
 An inexpensive house far away from work and services may have a high transportation cost burden.
 In 2011, for example, the Center for Neighborhood Technology reported that roughly half of Vermont residents spent more than 45% of their household incomes on the combined costs of housing and transportation – a threshold above which housing and transportation costs are commonly considered unaffordable.